krmopuri/xml24/_lectures/dl4cv-1.md

 # thumbnail: /static_files/path/to/image.jpg

 # optional
-tldr: "Image Classification, a fundamental task of computer vision, introduction and a simple learning algorithm to solve it."
+tldr: "Image Classification, a fundamental task of computer vision and simple algorithms to solve it."

 # optional
 # set it to true if you dont want this lecture to appear in the updates section